 This is why the plant and its flowers are necessary to grow this attractive and versatile plant from seed.
 It is best to sow the seed late in the fall and into midwinter.
 If you wait too long, you may find yourself waiting a whole year before your plants emerge.

 Penstemon (beardtongues) is a very hearty and attractive native perennial that is sometimes mistakenly called Salvia.
 This good-looking, hearty plant produces an abundance of dainty red flowers throughout the spring.
 There are two varieties of Penstemon: Scarlet Bugler and Bandera Rocky Mountain.

 Lupine is a legume that comes in a wide variety of colors.
 The most famous of these is the Texas Bluebonnet.
 These perennials are a bit hard to get started because they do have specific soil requirements.
-Very often gardeners find that their lupines do well the first season but do not return the second seed.
+Gardeners often find that their lupines do well in the first season but do not return to the second seed.

 When growing lupines, it is very important that you understand the type of soil they need and provide it reliably so that they can continue to thrive and reproduce year after year.
 Lupine seeds are large and resemble beans or peas.